Ștefan Foriș: Rehabilitation

 The inquiry results were communicated to PCR sections, leading some activists to voice their dismay.
 Vasile Daju of Timiș County expressed disbelief that such "terrorist actions" could occur under the watch of Gheorghiu-Dej, "whom all the people treasured and loved".
 Also in Timiș, Paul Niculescu-Mizil underscored the notion that, for all his mistakes, "there was nothing to justify the barbarian, extrajudicial killing, crowbar-to-the-head, of a party ex-leader."
 As the committee's main attribute was parting with the legacy of Gheorghiu-Dej, Foriș's case remained without other notable consequences (Teohari Georgescu himself was later assigned another office inside the PCR).
 Publicizing "Marius"'s killing proved instrumental in Pintilie's expulsion from the party.
 Nevertheless, the assassin was still present at official ceremonies, and was decorated with the Tudor Vladimirescu Order only two years later.
 The event was ridiculed by Jean Coller, a second-rank activist who had learned about Foriș's fate.
 The ceremony also honored poet Aurel Baranga, leading Coller to name it Ranga și Baranga ("The Crowbar-anga").

-An issue of the popular history magazine Magazin Istoric, which unwittingly exposed the circumstances of Foriș's killing, was removed form circulation by the censorship apparatus.
+The rehabilitation was allowed some exposure in the cultural press, as with a May 1968 editorial by Radu Popescu, which thanked the party leadership for their restitution of justice, commenting that both Foriș and Pătrășcanu had endured "unimaginable torture" and "continuous infamy".
+Around the same time, an issue of the popular history magazine Magazin Istoric, which unwittingly exposed the circumstances of Foriș's killing, was removed form circulation by the censorship apparatus.
 Rumors confirmed by censor Leonte Răutu had it that Ceaușescu himself ordered this freeze.
 In a 1969 article about PCR involvement in the coup against Antonescu, Popescu-Puțuri observed:

-"party activity was under stress due to some shortcomings and mistakes of general secretary Șt[efan] Foriș, reflecting his negative traits of character and methods unfit for the party, [and] creating an abnormal state within the party [...].
+party activity was under stress due to some shortcomings and mistakes of general secretary Șt[efan] Foriș, reflecting his negative traits of character and methods unfit for the party, [and] creating an abnormal state within the party [...].
 After some preparatory measures, on 4 April 1944 Șt[efan] Foriș was removed from his position as general secretary of the PCR C[entral] C[ommittee].
-This act stood as an important moment in the life and activity of the party, restoring its unity of action, its combative and mobilizing capacity."
+This act stood as an important moment in the life and activity of the party, restoring its unity of action, its combative and mobilizing capacity.